 Number of Wines Tasted Approximately 60 wines will be tasted as part of the course

-Study Materials Students will receive the Level 3 Award course study pack, consisting of the ‘Understanding Wines: Style and Quality’ course book and study guide together with a Level 3 WSET Systematic Approach to Tasting card.
+Study Materials Students will receive the Level 3 Award course study pack, consisting of the ‘Understanding wines: Explaining style and quality’ course textbook and study guide/workbook together with a Level 3 WSET Systematic Approach to Tasting card.
 Students should read the full specification, click here, and view all the tutorial video content prior to attending the session lectures (access codes issued to students with booking confirmations).

 Certification All students who pass will be issued with a certificate suitable for framing and a lapel pin